Churro: Making Churros

 In Seville (Andalusia), the name "calientes" (meaning hot) or "calentitos de rueda" is sometimes used instead of the word churro.
 These tend to refer to the thicker variant, called porra.
 Calientes are usually fried in the shape of a continuous spiral and cut into portions afterwards.
 The center of the spiral is thicker and softer, and for many a delicacy in itself.
 The standard "churro" is also sold under the name "calentitos de papas", the name referring to the softer mashed potato-like texture.

 In parts of eastern Andalusia, a much thinner dough is used, which does not allow for the typical ridges to be formed on the surface of the churro.
 The final result therefore has a smooth surface, and is more pliable and of a slightly thinner diameter than standard Spanish churros.
 Another difference is that sugar is never sprinkled on them, because the flavour is not considered suitable.

 Filled, straight churros are found in Cuba (with fruit, such as guava), Brazil (with chocolate, doce de leite, among others), and in Argentina, Bolivia, Peru, Chile, Mexico (usually filled with dulce de leche or cajeta but also with chocolate and vanilla), and in Colombia and Venezuela (with bocadillo, arequipe or sweetened condensed milk).
 In Spain, a considerably wider diameter is used to accommodate the filling.

 In Uruguay, churros can also come in a savoury version, filled with melted cheese.

 In the Philippines, churros are typically straight, or bent into U-shapes or circular shapes dusted with white sugar and are popular during Christmas.

 In Thailand, churros are commonly referred to as Patonggo Spain (ปาท่องโก๋สเปน, lit.
 'Spanish deep-fried dough stick').
 The fried dough itself is originally called youtiao in Chinese, but it is known locally in Thailand as patonggo.

 Churros in American theme parks and street fairs are most often rolled in cinnamon sugar or other flavored sugars.

 Similar dishes

 Karabeej Halab

 In the Middle East, a churro-like fried dough-based sweet is known as Karabeej Halab (كرابيج حلب).
 It is made using semolina flour, and is dipped into a sugar and rose water syrup after it is deep fried.
 It originates from Syrian cuisine and is especially popular in the month of Ramadan.

 Youtiao

 Youtiao, a traditional Chinese fried dough with a long history.
 It is well known in Thailand as Patonggo.

 In popular culture

 The Mexican sitcom El Chavo del Ocho featured a 3-episode saga in 1978 titled La Venta de Churros with churros as the main theme.
 The popularity of this saga has led people to frequently associate churros with the series, to the point of even selling them using the characters' images to boost sales.

+The character of Josh Nichols from the TV show Drake & Josh is infatuated with churros.

+There is a churro character from Rick and Morty named Churry, at Season 7 Episode 6.